Ajaxclopidia/Chess/README.md

 - Base model: VGG19 (pre-trained on ImageNet)
 - Custom top layers with dropout for regularization
 - Advanced data augmentation pipeline
-- Achieved accuracy of XX% on test set
+- Achieved accuracy of 0.8984% on test set

 ## Prerequisites
 - Docker and Docker Compose